Mairi Gougeon: Early political years

 After graduating from university, Gougeon was elected to Angus Council in the 2007 council election, representing the Brechin and Edzell ward.
 She became convener of infrastructure services, then later the development and enterprise convener.

 Gougeon was re-elected in 2012 election.
-She was a member of Angus Council, who caused the eviction of 20 families from South Links Caravan Park, Montrose in 2015, following an inward investment decision in 2011, granting a third party an unsecured loan of £275,000.
+She was a member of Angus Council, which caused the eviction of 20 families from South Links Caravan Park, Montrose in 2015, following an inward investment decision in 2011, granting a third party an unsecured loan of £275,000.

 Gougeon was chairwoman of the East of Scotland European Consortium.
 She did some political work in Brussels.
 She represented Convention of Scottish Local Authorities (COSLA) on the executive of the Council of European Municipalities and Regions (CEMR).
 She resigned as a councillor in 2017, following her election to the Scottish Parliament.

 Member of the Scottish Parliament

 In August 2015, Gougeon was selected to be the SNP candidate for the Angus North and Mearns constituency at the 2016 Scottish Parliament election, replacing the incumbent MSP Nigel Don.
 On 6 May 2016, she was elected to the Scottish Parliament and was sworn in on 13 May.